-Sorrel (RumexAcetosa) is a perennial herb, which is also known as sheep sorrel, spinach dock, sour grabs and sour grass because of its sharp, tart and sour taste (1).
+Sorrel is a perennial herb, also known as sheep sorrel, spinach dock, sour grabs and grass because of its sharp, tart and sour taste (1).
 The herb is often confused with spinach and hibiscus.
-It is native to Europe and North Asia.
-It has spade-shaped leaves, reddish-green flowers, which turn purple after full bloom.
+Sorrel has spade-shaped leaves and reddish-green flowers that turn purple after full bloom, which denotes their acidic nature.
 Its seeds are brown in color.
-Sorrel leaves are commonly used both as fresh and dried herb in cooking and in preparation of hot and cold teas.
-But do you know the medicinal benefits of this herb?
-I am sure you have no idea about how good sorrel leaves can be for our health!
-Well, if you are wondering about what is so great about these leaves, read on!

-- Rich in potassium, calcium, phosphorous, sodium and iron.
+- Rich in potassium, calcium, phosphorus, sodium, and iron.

-- Though it contains a high amount of proteins and carbohydrates, it has negligible quantity of fats.
+- Though it is rich in proteins and carbohydrates, it has a negligible quantity of fats.